 Stanley in the Gaza Strip in 1997.
 Photo by Peter Spagnuolo via

 I was involved in some very serious political battles.
 Some people thought it was accusations that he was an informant to the FBI, but it really wasn’t about that.
 I just thought, at the time, that there was a lot of showboating going on in a movement he was involved in, and I thought it was counterproductive and counterrevolutionary.
 And it created problems, especially the whole Tawana Brawley disaster, and I spoke publicly about it.

 Do you find any parallels between your Anonymous cases and the cases in the Middle East that you’re involved in?

 Yeah, I do.
 I think the common strain is that there are movements and individuals.
 I hate to use the old metaphor, but it's those who choose to stand up and be counted.
 Most people are comfortable with being passive observers of history.
 I have a saying that there is no greater crime than the young becoming cheerleaders in the parade of mediocrity, who at a very young age sell themselves short, sell themselves out and start working on their mortgage.

 So what are the similarities with these cases in particular?

-The common strain between Anonymous and a lot of movements – social, political and armed struggle movements in the Middle East, in the Third World and other parts – is the fact that people refuse to be passive participants or observers.
-People feel obligated to jump into this dirty mud fight and try to direct, focus, monitor and expose locally, internationally, globally; the world that is theirs to come.
-Now, obviously, the people on the ground in Gaza, the West Bank or the refugee camps have very different issues to people in Anonymous.
+The common strain between Anonymous and a lot of movements—social, political, and armed struggle movements in the Middle East, in the Third World, and other parts—is the fact that people refuse to be passive participants or observers.
+People feel obligated to jump into this dirty mud fight and try to direct, focus, monitor, and expose locally, internationally, globally; the world that is theirs to come.
+Now, obviously, the people on the ground in Gaza, the West Bank, or the refugee camps have very different issues than people in Anonymous.